 Water supply notes: The camp uses its own borehole, with a back-up supply from the river.
 From the camp’s water tank, the water goes to a filtration system before being distributed.
 Plastic-bottled drinking water is supplied to the tents.
 All rooms have the same plumbing, with hot showers available at breakfast time and from around 4-8pm.
 The camp also using a limited number of gas water heaters

 Malarial protection recommended: Yes

-Medical care: First aid training has been done with St John Ambulance and the local clinic at Mara Rianta village can be reached in less than fifteen minutes.
+Medical care: All the staff have done first aid training has been done with St John Ambulance and the local clinic at Mara Rianta village can be reached in less than fifteen minutes.
 There’s a helicopter landing pad nearby, just up the hill.

 Dangerous animals: High Risk